 Mediterranean Diet 101: 5 Steps for Getting Started and 7 Simple Food Swaps

 Most likely you’ve heard a little something about the Mediterranean Diet over the last few years.
-You may have heard that eating Mediterranean style can be good for weight loss or that it can improve heart health.
-The most recent research shows that the Mediterranean diet could cut heart disease risk by nearly half!
-Studies have even indicated it can help keep our brains healthier longer.
+You may have heard that eating Mediterranean style can be good for weight loss.
+It can also improve heart health – which means more energy and better performance.
+Research shows that the Mediterranean diet is associated with a significant improvement in health status, including a significant reduction in overall mortality (9%), mortality from cardiovascular diseases (9%), incidence of or mortality from cancer (6%), and incidence of Parkinson's disease and Alzheimer's disease (13%).
+Other studies have even indicated it can help keep our brains healthier longer.
 All of that and a glass of wine?
 Sign us up!

-Step 1: Make plant-based foods the heart of your diet
+Step 1: Make plant-based foods the heart of your day

-Vegetables are a must for almost every meal; fruit is recommended for dessert, nuts and seeds for snacks, legumes as main dishes, and whole grains in a variety of applications.
-Not only are plant-based foods budget-friendly, but they’re also high in fiber and nutrients and generally lower in calories and saturated fats.
+A variety of vegetables, legumes, and whole grains are a must for almost every meal; then add healthy fats such as sprinklings of nuts and seeds, avocado, olive oil, and olives; tasty seasonal fruit is recommended for dessert and small pieces of dark chocolate add to the decadence.
+Not only are plant-based foods budget-friendly, but they’re also high in fiber and many nutrients and generally lower in calories and saturated fats.

 Step 2: Add flavor and variety with lean proteins

-Lean proteins make up a relatively smaller part of the Mediterranean diet – they are generally included a few times a week.
-The high amounts of seafood in the Mediterranean diet (as well as some of the healthy fats the diet is known for) mean added omega 3s, which have been linked to both heart health and brain health.
+Animal-based lean proteins make up a relatively smaller part of the Mediterranean diet – generally included a few times a week.
+Seafood is a priority as it is not only high in protein but also a great source of omega 3s, which are critical for heart health and brain health.

 Step 3: Create a standard for whole foods

 Packaged and processed foods and ingredients are generally absent in the Mediterranean diet.
-This often means less sodium and sugar (among other ingredients) and fresher, more diet-friendly ingredients that can keep blood sugar steady and hunger at bay.
+This means less sodium and sugar and other to-be-avoided ingredients and fresher, more health-optimizing ingredients that can keep blood sugar steady and your performance at its best.

 Step 4: Make moderation your mantra